 How to Get to and from Yangon

 I started my Myanmar trip in Yangon, flying in from Bangkok which was a short and cheap flight with AirAsia.
-The airport is about one hour out of the city and the best way to get into the city is by taking a registered taxi or Grab – this will cost approx. $5 – $8.
+The airport is about one hour out of the city and the best way to get into the city is by taking a registered taxi or Grab.

-You could also take a taxi the short trip to the nearest train station which is Pa Ywet Seik Kone Station, then catch the train to Yangon Central Station.
-This will cost you approx. $2 for the taxi and train ticket.
+You could also take a taxi for a short trip to the nearest train station which is Pa Ywet Seik Kone Station, then catch the train to Yangon Central Station.

-I traveled from Yangon to Bagan by bus, and at the time it was a pain in the butt to book it as the bus station is about an hour outside of town and you weren’t able to book online back in 2015 – luckily you can now though through 12go.
+I traveled from Yangon to Bagan by bus, and at the time it was a pain to book it as the bus station is about an hour outside of town and you couldn’t book online back in 2015 – luckily you can now through 12go.

 There are a number of popular bus routes from Yangon that you can book online, here are the most common: